 The AdAptA-Lab of the Rey Juan Carlos University has formed a team of researchers with expertise in conservation of crop wild relatives to participate in this project.
-The team is currently composed by José M. Iriondo, Carlos Lara-Romero, Elena Torres, María Luisa Rubio Teso, Ada Molina, Dolores Cuadra, Guillermo Asens and Celia del Tío.
+The team is currently composed by José M. Iriondo, Carlos Lara-Romero, Elena Torres, María Luisa Rubio

+Teso, Ada Molina, Dolores Cuadra and Guillermo Asens.
+Guillermo Asens was awarded a oneyear contract funded by the programme "Investigo" funded by the European Union - Next Generation EU.
 Fernando Pomeda also worked on this project until the end of February 2023.
 He was contracted using the funds available from this project.
 His contract started on 26 September 2022.
+Celia del Tío dedicated her master's thesis to the development of a proposal to identify the 50 most appropriate locations to establish a genetic reserve network in Spain.
+She defended her master's thesis on 17 July 2023.